Relating categorical dimensions in topology and symplectic geometry: Introduction

 \subsection{Acknowledgements}

 The authors thank Mohammed Abouzaid, Denis Auroux, Laurent C\^{o}t\'{e}, Alexey Elagin, Yakov Eliashberg, David Favero, Sheel Ganatra, Jesse Huang, Wenyuan Li, John Pardon, Daniel Pomerleano, Nick Sheridan, and Abigail Ward for useful discussions.
+We are also grateful to the anonymous referee for several suggestions and comments that improved the paper.
 This is the ``A-side" of a project (whose ``B-side" is \cite{hanlon2023resolutions}) that began at the workshop ``Recent developments in Lagrangian Floer theory" at the Simons Center for Geometry and Physics, Stony Brook University.
 We thank the Simons Center and the workshop organizers for a stimulating scientific environment.
 In addition, part of this project was completed while AH and JH were participants in the SQuaRE program at the American Institute for Mathematics.
 We thank AIM for their support.

 AH was supported by NSF RTG grant DMS-1547145 and by the Simons Foundation (Grant Number 814268 via the Mathematical Sciences Research Institute, MSRI).
 JH was supported by EPSRC Grant EP/V049097/1.